 Mamoru Iriguchi has just been announced as //BUZZCUT// Double Thrills Associate for 2019.
 Mamoru’s Associateship will allow him to observe ‘how we see live performance’ and develop a new performance piece entitled ‘What You See When Your Eyes Are Closed / What You Don’t See When Your Eyes Are Open’.
 The project is about what performers do/don’t see as well as what the audience does/doesn’t see.

-And we’ll be seeing more of Mamoru (and co-performer Suzi Cunningham) as Lionel McLion in Eaten this year as part of Puppet Animation Festival and at Palestine International Theater Festival of Children and Youth, supported by Creative Scotland’s Onward Touring Fund.
+And we’ll be seeing more of Mamoru (and co-performer Suzi Cunningham) as Lionel McLion in Eaten this year as part of Puppet Animation Festival and to Bethlehem and Ramallah, supported by Creative Scotland’s Onward Touring Fund.

 Mhari Robinson will be in Philadelphia, USA from 15-19 January at International Performing Arts for Youth (IPAY) Showcase.
 She is 1 of a delegation of 19 from Scotland attending the showcase.
 Supported by Imaginate and Creative Scotland.